hg/gitea-comment/README.md

 Use **either** `MESSAGE` **or** `SUCCESS_MESSAGE` + `FAILURE_MESSAGE`.
 The
 first one will post the same comment regardless of how the pipeline executes up to that point.
-The second two will pick the appropriate message based on the pipeline status.
+The other two will pick the appropriate message based on the pipeline status.

 If both `MESSAGE` and any of the other two are used, the stage will fail.